src-d/conferences/2019-kubecon-eu/inverting-conway.md

 Once we've ensured we can correlate past events to their effect on the source code, we will use the trends we can currently observe on the code base to make informed predictions on the future of the Kubernetes community.

+**Benefits to the ecosystem**

+We believe adopting the tenets of Code as Data can be very beneficial for all the members of the Cloud Native Computing Foundation, as well as all players in both open and closed source creators.

+We have focused a lot on the observability, monitoring, and metrics we can extract from our runtimes, but rarely we have helped to make informed decisions by using the insights dormant in our codebases.

+The same techniques used to analyze the health of the Kubernetes community can be used to not only analyze but also influence the health and processes of any community of developers.
+This is even more the case when we consider digital transformation initiatives, such as the adoption of innersource or the migration to cloud environments, for which managing risks is essential to success.

 **Notes**: